Toyota Prius and many related hybrid meta-links

 http://techno-fandom.org/~hobbit/cars/brakerust.jpg

 The answer to a common complaint about Prius brakes feeling "grabby" or otherwise strange, particularly when nearing a stop at about 7 mph.
 The fix?
-Throw it in neutral to disable regen during a couple of stops.
+Throw it in neutral to disable regen during a couple of stops, and the stuff scrapes right off.

 http://techno-fandom.org/~hobbit/cars/boost-hack/